-How common is this foreign body in the ear problem, and is it serious?
+How common is a foreign body in the ear?
+Is it serious?

 - Some are extremely uncomfortable (insects or sharp objects) and some can rapidly produce an infection (food or organic matter) requiring emergency treatment.

-What types of objects get stuck in the ear (causes)?
+What types of objects get stuck in the ear?

 Most objects that get stuck in the ear canal are placed there by the person themselves.
 Children who are curious about their bodies and interesting objects, are the group most often has this problem (children aged 9 months to 8 years).